eficode-academy/jenkins-katas/labs/00-start-jenkins.md

 ## Setup your jenkins

-Next step is to perform the initial Jenkins configuration, in order to do that we need to obtain an inital password.
-The initial password can be obtained by running the command below:
+Next step is to perform the initial Jenkins configuration.
+In order to do that, we need to obtain the inital password by running the command below:

 `docker-compose logs`

-This password needs to be copied, as we will be using it soon, the password is unique for each installation, in our case and in this example the pasword is `b294a570736d4f06a5a5b0157e611b1f`.
+This password needs to be copied, as we will be using it soon, the password is unique for each installation, in our case and in this example the password is `b294a570736d4f06a5a5b0157e611b1f`.
 Yours will be different.

 ![Welcome page](../img/unlock-jenkins.png)